Last Updated on October 5, 2022

 Costa Mediterranea docks in Dutch St. Maarten, the smallest land mass in the world housing two governments: French and Dutch.

-Many tourists head to a nearby casino while others take a shuttle and spend time in Marigot, on the island’s French side, or catch a ferry from Marigot to beautiful Anguilla.
-Others aim for a local beach.
+Many tourists head to a nearby casino while others take a shuttle and spend time in Marigot, on the island’s French side.
+Others catch a ferry from Marigot to beautiful Anguilla.
+Others, on the other hand, aim for a local beach.

 There’s a chance to do a lagoon eco-kayak trip, a Harley Davidson tour or participate in an “America’s Cup” regatta.